ln1draw/hubspot-exercise/submission.md

 - efficiency issues with loading.
 If I were doing it again, I would use a framework from the beginning.
 That would allow me to use a framework with opinions on states, that only reloads necessary chunks of the content, for example.

 - normally i would make this much DRYer.
 For example. years and genres do basically the same thing; would be easier/better to have "filter" methods and pass in the type (year vs. genre) instead of these repetitive "if" blocks.

+- I only half-fixed the accessibility issue with the cards--resolved by adding code (tabindex=0 on cards), not by fixing the semantic mistake that led to the problem in the first place.